 The Company from time-to-time enters into fuel purchase agreements with customers whereby the Company is contracted to design and build a Fueling Station on the customer's property in exchange for the Company providing CNG/RNG to the customer for a determined number of years.
 In accordance with the standards of ASC 840, Leases, the Company has concluded these agreements meet the criteria for a lease and are classified as operating leases.
 Typically, these agreements do not require any minimum consumption amounts and, therefore, no minimum payments.
 Included in "RNG fuel" revenues are \$856 and \$1,906 related to the lease portion of these agreements for the three and nine months ended September 30, 2022.
-The lease revenues included in Revenues - RNG fuel for the three and nine months ended September 30, 2022.
-The lease revenues are \$384 and \$1,014 related to the lease element of these PPAs for the three and nine months ended September 30, 2022.
+The lease revenues included in Revenues - RNG fuel for the three and nine months ended September 30, 2021 were \$694 and \$1,644, respectively.
+In addition, the Company has assessed all power purchase agreements ("PPAs") and concluded that certain PPAs contain a lease element requiring lease accounting.
+Included in "Renewable power" revenues are \$384 and \$1,014 related to the lease element of these PPAs for the three and nine months ended September 30, 2022.
 For the three and nine months ended September 30, 2021, the lease revenues from the PPAs included in "Renewable power" revenues were \$765 and \$1,642, respectively.